NetfunkDesign/adBuddyPlus/readme.txt

 = I have activated the plugin, but it's not working, what's going on? =

 Be sure to add the class *.adbuddy-protected* to your ad container(s).
 This currently only auto-detects most Google ads.

+= How do I use this on mobile sites =

+Add the CSS class *.not-mobile* to disable on mobile sites.

 == Screenshots ==